-- be legal entities (private bodies) - be established in one of the eligible countries, i.e.: - Erasmus+ Programme Countries: - EU Member States (including overseas countries and territories (OCTs)) - non-EU countries: - listed EEA countries and countries associated to the Erasmus+ Programme (list of participating countries) - be non-governmental (a voluntary, independent from government, non-profit organisation, which is not a political party or a trade union); - be non-profit organisation;
+- be legal entities (private bodies) - be established in one of the eligible countries, i.e.: - Erasmus+ Programme Countries: - EU Member States (including overseas countries and territories (OCTs)) - In addition, in accordance with article 19 of the Erasmus+ Regulation, the following third countries are associated to the programme: - members of the European Free Trade Association (EFTA) which are members of the European Economic Area (EEA): Norway, Iceland, Liechtenstein; - acceding countries, candidate countries and potential candidates: Republic of North Macedonia, Republic of Türkiye, and Republic of Serbia. - be non-governmental (a voluntary, independent from government, non-profit organisation, which is not a political party or a trade union); - be a non-profit organisation.